tw050x/react-native-user-interface/libs/time-picker-modal/README.md

 # @react-native-user-interface/time-picker-modal

+> :warning: This library is not ready for use in production environments.
+Use at your own risk.

 The `<TimePickerModal />` allows gesture based input of time values onto a `Date` object.
 The provided date object will only have the hours and minute values changed, you can therefore use the same date object with our `<DatePickerModal />`.

 ### Peer Dependencies